charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'chapter 13 for personal finance' @ 10/09/2023, 02:30:15 to second-year
+The following files were modified:
+- personal-finance/notes/readings.md
+- sde/notes/reading-notes.md

+GPT Summary:
+ > This commit added a new file to the personal-finance/notes/readings.md which outlines the fundamentals of investing.
+It covers topics such as establishing investment goals, financial checkup, starting an emergency fund, and economic factors.
+It also provides advice on how to manage money in a

 ### charliemeyer2000: 'cso lec, entp readings, personal finance readings' @ 10/08/2023, 21:31:55 to second-year
 The following files were modified:
 - personal-finance/notes/readings.md